chilin/LINQtoCSV/readme.md

 # LINQtoCSV

+This library was forked from https://github.com/mperdeck/LINQtoCSV, I have upgrade it to .net 6.
-This library makes it easy to use CSV files with LINQ queries.
+It makes it easy to use CSV files with LINQ queries.
 Its features include:

 * Follows the most common rules for CSV files.
 Correctly handles data fields that contain commas and line breaks.
 * In addition to comma, most delimiting characters can be used, including tab for tab delimited fields.